oreximus/learnings/InformationTechnology/Information_Security/DVWA/Reflected_XSS.md

 - If the script dosen't work then, try making change with tags letter case.

-- Try HTML even attributes for making possible to run scripts inside them.
+- Try HTML event attributes for making possible to run scripts inside them.

 - Which eventually make event to check whether what is happening after that our script will execute: